Supporting Deaf People: Closing the Employment Gap

 “There are many reasons why deaf people may not be participating in the labor force,” said Bloom.
 “There are still many systemic barriers preventing deaf people, specifically deafdisabled and deafblind people, from attaining gainful employment with real opportunities for career advancement.
 Deaf people with children may not be willing to work – especially if they can’t make enough money to cover childcare expenses.
 College students and recent graduates may be choosing to focus on school and continuing their education.”

 Additionally, a higher percentage of deaf people choose to work for themselves and own businesses.
-Deaf people may be choosing this path to counter persistent employment barriers and bypass the need to navigate accessibility challenges or biases from employers.
+Deaf people may be choosing this path to counter persistent employment barriers and bypass the need to navigate accessibility challenges or assumptions from employers.

 Despite the challenges, Bloom said that many things can be done to improve employment outcomes for deaf people.

 “NDC’s mission is to share information, networks, and strategies to improve continuing education and training for deaf people,” said Bloom.
-“It’s our job to ensure that deaf people have equitable access to continuing education & training after high school, to have the best chance to be competitive in the workplace and stay on track for career advancement over time.”
+“It’s our job to ensure that deaf people have equal access to continuing education & training after high school, to have the best chance to be competitive in the workplace and stay on track for career advancement over time.”

 What can be done to improve employment outcomes for deaf people?